 Pursuant to a registration rights agreement entered into on June 11, 2021, the holders of the Founder Shares, Private Placement Warrants and any warrants that may be issued upon conversion of the Working Capital Loans (and any shares of Class A common stock issuable upon the exercise of the Private Placement Warrants and warrants that may be issued upon conversion of Working Capital Loans and upon conversion of the Founder Shares) are entitled to registration rights requiring the Company to register such securities for resale (in the case of the Founder Shares, only after conversion to shares of our Class A common stock).
 The holders of these securities will be entitled to make up to three demands, excluding short form registration demands, that the Company register such securities.
-In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the completion of a Business Combination and rights to require the Company to register for resale such securities pursuant to Rule 415 under the Securities Act.
-However, the registration rights agreement will provide that the Company will not be required to effect or permit any registration cause any registration statement to become effective until termination of the applicable lock-up period.
+In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the completion of a Business Combination and rights to require the Company will not be required to effect or permit any registration or cause any registration statement to become effective until termination of the applicable lock-up period.
 The registration rights agreement does not contain liquidated damages or other cash settlement provisions resulting from delays in registering the Company's securities.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.